Samsung Galaxy Alpha

-The Samsung Galaxy Alpha (SM-G850x) is an Android smartphone produced by Samsung Electronics.
-Unveiled on 13 August 2014, the device was released in September 2014.
-The Galaxy Alpha is Samsung's first Android-powered smartphone to incorporate a metallic frame, although the remainder of its physical appearance still resembles previous models such as the Galaxy S5.
+The Samsung Galaxy Alpha is a mid-range Android-based smartphone manufactured, developed and produced by Samsung Electronics.
+It was announced on August 13, 2014 and released on September 12, 2014.
+The Galaxy Alpha is the Samsung's first Android-powered smartphone to incorporate a metallic frame, although the remainder of its physical appearance still resembles previous models such as the Galaxy S5.
 It also incorporates Samsung's new Exynos 5430 system-on-chip, which is the first mobile system-on-chip to use a 20 nanometer manufacturing process.

 The Galaxy Alpha received mixed reviews; although praised for its higher quality build and design in comparison to earlier products, the device was panned for its modest specifications in comparison to its flagship counterpart, the Galaxy S5, and for being priced too high for what they considered to be a "mid-range" smartphone.

 Development

 In early-June 2014, images leaked of an upcoming Samsung phone tentatively known as the "Galaxy F", shown alongside a Galaxy S5: it incorporated a metallic frame, thinner bezels around the screen than the S5, and was to allegedly include a quad HD display, Snapdragon 805 system-on-chip, along with the heart rate sensor and water/dust-proofing from the S5.
 On June 18, 2014, Samsung would unveil an LTE-Advanced version of the S5 with a quad HD display, exclusively for release in South Korea.
 A Samsung representative stated it had "no plans" to release this device globally.

 In late July 2014, further images leaked of the rumored device, now identified as the "Galaxy Alpha"; the device depicted was now a mid-range device positioned below the S5, incorporating a metallic frame, a 720p 4.7 in display similar to the Galaxy S III, and no expandable storage.
 On July 31, 2014, Kim Hyun-joon, senior vice president of Samsung's mobile business, told investors that the company was planning to release a major new device incorporating "new materials" by the end of 2014.
 Critics interpreted his statement as signs that the company was planning to make a metal smartphone, but that it could also be a new entry in the Galaxy Note series.

 On August 13, 2014, Samsung officially unveiled the Galaxy Alpha.
 Samsung Electronics CEO JK Shin explained that the Alpha was "built and designed based on the specific desires of the consumer market."
 The company stated that the Galaxy Alpha would mark a "new design approach" for Samsung's products, and that elements from the Alpha could appear on future Samsung models.
-Later in 2014, Samsung would unveil the low-end and mid-range Galaxy A3 and A5, which featured slim builds and a similar metal design.
+Later in 2014, Samsung would unveil the low-range Galaxy A3 and the mid-range Galaxy A5, which featured slim builds and a similar metal design.
 The Galaxy S6 would fully realize Samsung's new design direction, utilizing a unibody metal frame and glass backing.